I know that mainstream media is trying to portray being overweight (or even obese) as a virtue but that’s not what I stand for.

 Both your hunger and appetite will naturally stay suppressed for hours after eating which makes you less likely to overeat.

-Protein-rich diet promotes fat-loss
+The protein-rich diet promotes fat-loss

 A common side effect of calorie restriction and weight loss is a slower metabolism.